WDI-SEA/ruby-rio-grande/readme.md

 * Run test again (it should pass)
 * Refactor if necessary

-##Working in Pairs (optional)
+##Working in Pairs (recommended)

-If you'd like, you can pair up with another person and work on this collaboratively.
+Due to the length and complexity of this assignment, it's recommended that you pair up with another person and work on this collaboratively.
 If you decide to take this route:

 * Have one person create the tests
 * Have the other person create the code to pass the tests